A Large Confirmatory Dynamic Factor Model for Stock Market Returns in Different Time Zones: Introduction

-When studying a large number of entities, it is common practice to aggregate information.
-We provide a framework to model the correlations of daily stock returns in different markets across multiple time zones.
-The machinery will be a statistical dynamic factor model (first proposed by \cite{fornietal2000}), which enables us to work with a large number of stocks.
-To make the framework tractable, we make the following modelling assumption: All the markets belong to one of three continents: Asia (A), Europe (E) and America (U).
-Within a calendar day, the Asian markets close first, followed by the European and then American markets.
-We suppose that the \textit{observed} logarithmic 24-hr returns (determined as the close-to-close returns) in each continent follow a dynamic factor model with both global and continental factors.
-This model reflects a situation in which new global information represented by the global factor affects all three continents simultaneously, but is only revealed in the observed returns in the three continents sequentially as their markets open in turn and trade on the new information (\citet[][p.235]{kochkoch1991}).
-New information represented by a continental factor accumulated since the last closure of that continent's markets will also have an impact on the upcoming observed logarithmic 24-hr returns of those markets.
+We suppose that each logarithmic 24-hour close-to-close return follows a dynamic factor model driven by a global factor and a continental factor.
+This model reflects a situation in which international information represented by the global factor affects all the three continents simultaneously, but is only revealed in the returns of the three continents sequentially as their markets open in turn and trade on the new information (\citet[][p.235]{kochkoch1991}).
+Local information represented by a continental factor accumulated since the last closure of that continent will also have an impact on the logarithmic 24-hour close-to-close returns of those markets in our framework.
+The modelling idea is that the global and continental factors can only impact the returns contemporaneously, consistent with the weak-form efficient market hypothesis.
+The dynamics of the factors can be consistent with a weak-form efficient market (if the dynamic parameter of the global factor is zero); it can also be consistent with market microstructure or sluggish responses of prices introducing some short-term auto-correlation that is manifested in the dynamic evolution of the global factor.

+Our model is more like a \textit{structural} or \textit{confirmatory} factor model,\footnote{See \cite{joreskog1969} and \cite{rubinthayer1982} for early discussions of confirmatory factor models.} where all the factors and loadings have clear financial interpretations.
+On the other hand, the identification approaches commonly used in the literature are more like reduced forms and do not have such clear financial interpretations.
+Although our identification restrictions are not frequently utilized in the factor analysis literature, they are commonly employed in the field of macroeconomic nowcasting.
+In macroeconomic nowcasting, certain macroeconomic indices often exhibit zero loadings on specific factors (cf. \cite{giannonereichlinsmall2008}, \cite{aruobadieboldscotti2009}, \cite{banburaetal2013}, and \cite{BokBrandyn2018}).
+Notably, the methodology outlined by \cite{BokBrandyn2018} forms the basis for the New York Fed staff nowcast technical paper (\cite{almuzara2023new}).